 5. Equipment financing

 If you've ever paid for an expensive item in monthly installments instead of all at once, then you're familiar with equipment financing.
-Through this type of fast business loan, you can get equipment immediately and pay for it over time.
-You can often be approved within two days, and you'll have few paperwork requirements, since equipment financing is low-risk for the provider – the equipment itself is the collateral.
+With this type of fast business loan, you can get equipment immediately and pay for it over time.
+You can often be approved within two days, and you'll have few paperwork requirements, since equipment financing is a low risk for the provider – the equipment itself is the collateral.
 If you fall behind on your payments, your provider takes back the equipment, leaving you back at square one with less cash than you previously had.
 This type of financing is usually available from businesses selling equipment, though many banks offer them as well.

-6. Small Business Administration loans
+6. U.S. Small Business Administration loans

 SBA loans are often thought of as separate from fast business loans.
 After all, SBA loans are known for their lengthy approval periods.
 However, for SBA loans under $150,000, you may be able to receive funding in one week instead of several.
 Your requirements will be the same as they would with other lenders, but your interest rate will be lower and your repayment term longer.
 Though SBA loans are not as fast as the above options, the better interest rates and terms may be worth the wait.